bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 #### Independent Component Analysis (ICA) Bell 1995

 ICA tries to find independent components within signals.
 It solves the "cocktail party problem".
-This problem refers that there exist multipe sources of signals that are linarly mixed between one another.
-This assumption of linar mixing is valid since it relfects the baisc principle of superposition.
-Moreover, it imples an important assumption of independance between the different sources.
+The 'cocktail problem' refers to the problem where multiple sources of signals that are linearly mixed between one another exist.
+The goal is to find the independent signals.
+This assumption of linear mixing is valid since it reflects the basic principle of superposition.
+Moreover, it implies an important assumption of independence between the different sources.
 Formally, the problem is defined as follows:
 \begin{equation}
 X = AS
 \end{equation}